Hi! I’m Rachael!

 I am here to support you.

-Working with me feels like exhaling after holding your breath for too long.
-I offer a space where you don’t have to pretend or perform—where the messy parts of motherhood, womanhood, and life are welcome.
-Whether you're showing up in pajamas after a sleepless night or holding back tears between sentences, you’ll be met with compassion, curiosity, and zero judgment.
+Working with me is like finally exhaling after holding your breath for too long.
+This is a space where you don’t have to perform or pretend.
+It is a safe space where the messy, complicated parts of motherhood, womanhood, and life are not just allowed, but welcomed.

-I’ll gently challenge you when needed, cheer you on as you grow, and walk beside you when things feel heavy.
-You’ll feel seen, heard, and supported as we untangle the overwhelm, the “shoulds,” and the invisible pressures you’ve been carrying.
+I’ll cheer you on, gently challenge you, and walk beside you when things feel heavy.
+Together, we’ll untangle the overwhelm, question the “shoulds,” and lighten the invisible pressures you’ve been carrying.

-We’ll laugh sometimes.
-We’ll sit in the hard stuff too.
-Most of all, we’ll do the work at your pace, together.
+We’ll laugh.
+We’ll sit in the hard stuff.
+Most of all, we’ll do the work at your pace, on your terms, and in a way that actually feels possible.

 In The Media